TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Third Wave Cafés: Community, Arts, and the Digital Nomad

-La Cafeotheque from the outside is far from pretentious
+La Cafeotheque from the outside is far from pretentious for Paris.

 La Caféothèque from the outside is far from pretentious.

-The Cafeotheque lounge is casual inside
+The Cafeotheque lounge in Paris is casual inside.

 La Caféothèque lounge is casual inside.